top of page

 I dreamed of going to the Moon and one day it was possible.
 I'm sharing that dream with many of the artists, authors, musicians, and filmmakers whose work I love.

 Welcome, my name is Samuel Peralta.
-The Lunar Codex is that dream realized.
+The Lunar Codex is that dream realized, that dream of going to the Moon through our art.

-We started one poet and a single launch.
-Now, spread over seven missions, we number 40,000 artists, writers, musicians, and filmmakers, representing 259 countries & territories, and 149 Indigenous nations, in time capsules launching from Earth, to space, to the Moon and beyond.
+We started with one poem and a single launch.
+Now, spread over seven missions, we number 45,000 artists, writers, musicians, and filmmakers, representing 262 countries & territories, and 149 Indigenous nations, in time capsules launching from Earth, to space, to the Moon and beyond.

 The U.S.'s National Aeronautics and Space Administration (NASA) has a plan, the Artemis Program, to land humans on the Moon for the first time in over 50 years, and to establish a permanent base on the lunar surface.

-In advance, NASA is sending unmanned missions via its Commercial Lunar Payload Service (CLPS) Program, with partners including Intuitive Machines, Astrobotic Technologies, and Firefly Aerospace.
-Their lunar landers launch via rocket platforms by Space Exploration Technologies (SpaceX) and the United Launch Alliance (ULA).
+In advance, NASA is sending unmanned missions via its Commercial Lunar Payload Service (CLPS) Program, with partners including Intuitive Machines, Astrobotic Technologies, and others, who manufacture the lunar landers.
+These launch in turn via rocket platforms such as those by Space Exploration Technologies (SpaceX) and the United Launch Alliance (ULA).

 Along with NASA instruments, these missions will carry commercial payloads, including the time capsules that make up the Lunar Codex